crate/tsperf/tsperf/write/README.md

 ## Prometheus Metrics

-This chapter gives an overview over the available prometheus metrics and what they represent
+This chapter gives an overview over the available Prometheus metrics and what they represent

 + tsperf_generated_values: how many values have been generated
 + tsperf_inserted_values: how many values have been inserted